 Madison Genesis look set to be the team to beat in domestic races next season.
 2019 will be the team’s seventh year, and their line-up is arguably their strongest yet: Roger Hammond returns as Team Manager after a stint as sports director at Dimension Data; British champion Connor Swift stays on after narrowly missing out on a World Tour contract; and Britain’s most prolific Continental-level UCI points scorer, Ian Bibby, joins from the defunct JLT Condor team.

-New signings: Ian Bibby, Joe Laverick, Tom Moses, Jon Mould and Joey Walker
+New signings: Ian Bibby, Jon Dibben [from 16 May], Joe Laverick, Tom Moses, Jon Mould and Joey Walker

 Departures: Neil Van der Ploeg, Taylor Gunman, George Atkins, Isaac Mundy